 - 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India, in terms of sub-section (11) of Section 143 of the Act, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable. - 2.
-A) As required by Section 143(3) of the Act, based on our audit we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act. - e) On the basis of the written representations received from the directors as on March 31, 2022 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2022 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - B) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - I) The Company has disclosed the impact of pending litigations on its financial position in its financial statement Refer note no 32A to the financial statement. - ii) The Company did not have any long-term contract including derivatives contract for which there were any material foreseeable losses. - iii) There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company. - iv) a) The management has represented that, to the best of its knowledge and belief, as disclosed in the note no 40. of the financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or
+A) As required by Section 143(3) of the Act, based on our audit we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit and Loss including Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Ind AS specified under Section 133 of the Act. - e) On the basis of the written representations received from the directors as on March 31, 2023 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2023 from being appointed as a director in terms of Section 164(2) of the Act. - f) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate Report in "Annexure B". - B) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - a) As per explanation given to us by the Management of the Company, No litigation is pending against the Company which would impact its financial position as on 31st March, 2023. - b) The Company did not have any long-term contract including derivatives contract for which there were any material foreseeable losses. - c) There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company. - d) i) The management has represented that, to the best of its knowledge and belief, as disclosed in the note no 41 of the financial statements, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or